OFFICE TEAM.

 Community Impact & Allocations Manager: Diana Claussen

 Diana Claussen brings over 20 years of public service experience to her role as Community Impact and Allocations Manager at United Way of Pasco County.
-A recipient of the FTIA State of Florida Award for community service, Diana is passionate about giving a voice to the voiceless, focusing on human services, homelessness, public safety, and animal advocacy.
+A recipient of the FTIA State of Florida Award for community service, Diana is passionate about human services, homelessness, public safety, and animal rescues.
 Diana has a strong background in Emergency Services and Operations.
 She served in the Texas Department of State Health Services during pandemic outbreaks and as a Community Affairs Specialist for the Dallas Police Department.
 She also volunteered as a Community Emergency Response Team member, assisting FEMA after disasters.

 dianac@unitedwaypasco.org